MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 - If a user without a standalone Power Apps license launches an app that demands a premium license, the system automatically assigns the user a Power Apps per user license.

-- If a user without a standalone Power Apps license launches an app in a managed environment, the system automatically assigns the user a Power Apps per user license.
+- If a user without a standalone Power Apps license launches an app in a Managed Environment, the system automatically assigns the user a Power Apps per user license.

 Similarly, after a policy is configured, any user in the organization who needs an individual Power Automate license is automatically granted one under the following conditions: